-A.1.4 Qualifying holdings in the undertaking
+A.1.4 Ownership of the firm

-For details of qualifying holdings in the Group please refer to section A.1.5 of the body of the Group SFCR.
+QLPL is fully owned by the Quilter plc Group.
+For details of ownership of Quilter plc please refer to section A.1.5 of the body of the Group SFCR.

-A.1.5 Solvency II reporting currency
+A.1.5 UK Solvency II reporting currency

-QLPL reports on a Solvency II basis in GBP.
+QLPL reports on a UK Solvency II basis in GBP.